 - Mashed Potatoes and Stuffing are to be made the night before.
 Limited time and severely limited equipment means I need those pans freed up for the stuff that needs to be made day-of.

 - Try to leave earlier from work on Thursday and make: Turkey (duh), gravy from a McCormick’s mix, fresh string beans, and Swedish apple pie because it’s easier and less stressful than regular apple pie.

 Frenchman hopped on board the plan and made several trips to multiple grocery stores early in the week to ensure I’d have the ingredients I needed, while I continued working late on this enormous project.

 An American-sized holiday in a French-sized kitchen

 — Jennifer Hattam (@TheTurkishLife) November 23, 2016

 Now I thought last year was a challenge, in terms of kitchen constrictions.
 Turns out, while I’ve upgraded to a REAL OVEN YOU GUYS!!! in our temporary rental, I had taken for granted the availability of the rest of the supplies that I did have in our last place.
 We have, basically, 1 dish to bake in.
 We have a single medium saucepan and a skillet we brought with us.
 A peeler for all the potatoes and apples?
 No such luck.
-If two things need to be made in a pan, of of ’em has to be done ahead (hence the Wednesday mashed potatoes and stuffing).
+If two things need to be made in a pan, one of ’em has to be done ahead (hence the Wednesday mashed potatoes and stuffing).